plastilinn/docs/pages/sections/Finance.md

 For example, in a manufacturing company, the Finance model might involve decisions about how much to invest in new machinery, how much to spend on raw materials and labor, how much to save for future expansion, and how much to return to shareholders as dividends.
 These decisions would be based on a careful analysis of the company's financial resources, market conditions, business strategy, and risk tolerance.

 In essence, the Finance model is a critical aspect of business design.
 It provides a framework for making strategic financial decisions, managing financial risks, and ensuring the financial health and success of the business.
-It also interacts with other business modeling concepts, such as the Person/Functions model, by determining the financial resources available for each function and role within the business.
+It also interacts with other business modeling concepts, such as the Functions model, by determining the financial resources available for each function and role within the business.

 ## 👉 Example (SpaceX)